kanishkanms/ESP32_Mega_Session/README.md

   - Made a arcade breakout game using all that was learnt

 ### Day 5 (Mar 14 2021):
+  - Intro to Machine Learning
+  - Steps to go about while building a ML model
+  - Random Forest Classifier in detail
+  - ML on Edge devices
+  - Hands on session : Building a gesture identification Model
+    - Calibrating IMU
+    - Collecting data
+    - Training the data in google Colab or Local Machine
+    - Converting the model to C code
+    - And implement in ESP32

 ### For Beginners:(Given below are resources for you to get started with electronics, try out circuits,etc)
    - Electronic basics:(Covers basic concepts and working of components) \